kronda/karveldigital/wordpress/wp-content/plugins/advanced-responsive-video-embedder/readme.txt

 == Description ==

-Simple lightweight plugin lets you embed videos from many providers with full responsive sizes with a click of a single button for all providers.
-Show videos as thumbnails and let them open in colorbox.
+Simple lightweight plugin lets you embed videos from many providers with full responsive sizes via URL or Shortcode.
+Show videos as thumbnails and let them open in Colorbox.
 Clean and easy shortcode syntax.

 [More info and demo](http://nextgenthemes.com/plugins/advanced-responsive-video-embedder/)